Debarghya-Basak/Debarghya-Basak/README.md

 # I am Debarghya Basak 👋

 <h4>
-Very much a Techy 😎 and a software developer 💻 with a passion for creating and collaborating on innovative projects.<br>I am interested in android app dev 📱 and i am also passionate about game dev in unity 🎮.<br>I have experience in programming languages such as Java, C#, Html, Css, javascript, php, mysql, firebase, C.<br>In free time i like to learn about game dev and currently i am trying to create small 2d game dev projects.<br>I am also working on an Android app project, pocketbusiness.
+A software developer💻.
+Very much into tech and collaborations to learn about innovative projects😎<br>
+I am mainly interested in Android App Development📱<br>
+Passionate about Game Development in Unity🎮<br>
+I have knowledge about programming languages such as Java, C#, HTML, CSS, JavaScript, PHP, MySQL, Firebase, C 👨‍🎓<br>
+I am currently working on my own Android app project, Pocketbusiness<br>
+In my free time I am trying to create 2D game projects, currently working on TileVania<br><br>

-<br>Interested in teaming up with devs to make projects 🤝.
-You can always ping me up and we can have a chat about some new projects 📞, can be about games, mobile app, web dev 😄
+You can always ping me up for interesting collaborations 🤝 on android or game development or we can discuss about new ideas about technologies!😄
 </h4>

 <br>